Tips for Buying a Used Car

-This has tips on how to make sure the car you are buying is in good condition, how to buy a car you can afford, whether you should purchase warranties or other add-ons and how to find out about the car’s history.
-It also covers what to do after purchasing a car.
+Tips on how to make sure the car you are buying is in good condition, how to buy a car you can afford, whether you should purchase warranties or other add-ons, how to find out about the car’s history, and what to do after purchasing a car.

 - How do I find out the vehicle’s history before buying it?

 - What is not in the vehicle history?